tvanantwerp/old-tomvanantwerp.com/_posts/2015-10-2-my-ever-present-threat-of-homelessness.md

 This isn't the first time someone has tried to throw me out on the street.
 It's not even the first time **this company** has tried it (last time was over a water bill dispute).
 Every couple of years, I seem to be on the verge of homelessness for one reason or another.
 This is no way to live.
 My wife deserves better than this.

 I only wish I knew how to give her better than this.

+> **Update, 10/14/2015**: Valerie and I have thankfully been able to get together all the documents we need to satisfy our apartment building's requirements and extend our lease into the next year.
+We're safe for another year, but for how many more?
+I just want to enjoy our home for as long as we can.

 [cfasummit]: https://www.codeforamerica.org/summit/